vimode/frontend-mentor-challenges/intro-section-with-dropdown-navigation-react/README.md

 - [ ] Update the file/folder structure
 - [ ] Bring in the data from the starter code
 - [ ] Build the necessray components
+- [ ] Add a onclick wherever necessary to close dropdown if link is clicked or any other place clicked

 ### Styling

 - [ ] Convert all tags to styled components
 - [ ] Add aria tags to buttons especially dropdown (read more)
+- [ ] Media Queries
+- [ ] Conditional dropdown rendering
+- [ ] Mobile Nav

 ### Extra